tiron-vadym/theatre-api-service/README.md

 * Used nested serializers, different serializer relations, field source and SerializerMethodField
 * Privacy for every reservation
 * Implemented validation for tickets
-* Filtering feature for plays
+* Filtering feature for plays is located at /api/theatre/plays/?title=
-* Taken seats for performances
+* Taken seats for performances /api/theatre/performances/pk/
-* Tickets available feature for performances
+* Tickets available feature for performances is located at /api/theatre/performances/
-* Reservation history with pagination
+* Reservation history with pagination /api/theatre/reservations/
 * Custom permissions
 * Implemented logic for uploading images for plays
-* Used email instead of username for users
+* Used email instead of username for users /api/user/register/

 ## DB schema